 Will the attorney take any portion of your insurance payments?
 No. Our law firm does not claim any percentage of your insurance coverage payments.
 We wish to see you recover the maximum amount under your policy following this disaster, and we are available to offer guidance to you throughout the insurance claims process.

 What is the deadline for filing a claim?
+As with any legal case, certain time restrictions will apply to your claim (known as the statute of limitations).
 We encourage recent fire survivors to consult an attorney in a timely manner.
-Your lawyer can help you document your losses, advise you of any upcoming deadlines, and offer guidance on insurance and other matters that might impact your overall recovery.
+An attorney can advise you of any upcoming deadlines, help you document your losses, and offer guidance on insurance and other matters that might impact your overall recovery.